AAStarCommunity/AAStar-Infra-Docs/research/jurnals/SuperPaymaster.md

 ##### 3.5.1.3 Dynamic Routing Discovery
 Enables callers (dApps) to find suitable service nodes by querying the ENS-based registry or potentially through cached lists maintained by clients (like AirAccount).
 This allows for load balancing, failover, and selection based on criteria like reputation or proximity.

-#### 3.5.2 Competitive Quoting Mechanism
+#### 3.5.3 Competitive Quoting Mechanism
 Instead of relying on a single provider's price, dApps can query multiple registered SuperPaymaster nodes (discovered via SDSS) for gas sponsorship quotes for a specific transaction.
 The dApp can then select the most favorable quote (e.g., lowest cost, highest reputation node), fostering price competition and preventing monopolies.
+They(dApps) can fetch by a single API from SDSS service to get multiple quotes and access API URLs.
+All quotes will be updated by SDSS.

-#### 3.5.3 Self-Custodial AirAccount Integration
+#### 3.5.4 Self-Custodial AirAccount Integration
 Leverages the AirAccount system for user account management.
+All user operations will be signed by AirAccount with users' biometric(finger print or pass key).
+And the on-chain account contract will verify every transaction with BLS12-381/EIP2537 and secp256k1/ECDSA.

-##### 3.5.3.1 Fingerprint-based Security
+##### 3.5.4.1 Fingerprint-based Security
 Employs device-based biometrics (e.g., fingerprint via Secure Enclave/TEE, FIDO2/Passkey standards) for transaction signing and potentially second-factor authentication (D2FA), enhancing security beyond traditional private keys while improving usability ("Just press fingerprint").

 ##### 3.5.3.2 Enhanced Contract Account Features
 Inherits benefits of smart contract accounts managed by AirAccount, such as social recovery, account migration ("moving house"), spending limits, and potentially will execution features.

-#### 3.5.4 Open Community Model
+#### 3.5.5 Open Community Model
 Empowers communities and users with flexible gas payment options.
+The communities can run a Community Node permissionless.
+The users can get guidance from communities and gas sponsorship options.

 ##### 3.5.4.1 Permissionless Community Tokens (OpenPNTs)
-Allows any community to issue its own ERC-20 compliant token (Points/PNTs) and configure SuperPaymaster nodes to accept these tokens for gas payments, fostering local economies.
+Allows any community to issue its own ERC-20 compliant token (Points/PNTs) and configure SuperPaymaster nodes to accept these tokens for gas payments, fostering community activities.

 ##### 3.5.4.2 NFT-based Gas Cards (Cards/OpenCards)
 Implements gas payment allowances or pre-paid balances using NFTs or SBTs (potentially conforming to ERC-721 or EIP-6551 for token-bound accounts).
 Users holding specific Cards can have their gas fees automatically paid (up to certain limits or using associated PNT balances), creating a seamless "gasless" experience.